Pola

 Summary

-The question “Hybrid or Native?” appears technical, but in truth, it is a product decision: How quickly do you want to learn, how much perfection do you need, and what risk can you take?
+The question "Hybrid or Native?" seems technical, but in truth, it's a product decision: How fast do you want to learn, how much perfection do you need, and what risk can you handle?

-We clarify the terms, show you the decisive criteria (UX, Performance, Security, TCO), and give you two practical heuristics to find a robust direction – without dogma, without buzzwords.
+We clearly define terms, show you the critical criteria (UX, Performance, Security, TCO), and offer two practical heuristics to find a reliable direction—without dogma, without buzzwords.

 Native